-NBA Rumors: Sixers Could Acquire Kevin Love In 3-Team Trade With Cavs & Grizzlies, Per ‘Bleacher Report’
+NBA Rumors: Sixers Could Acquire Kevin Love In 3-Team Trade With Cavs And Grizzlies, Per ‘Bleacher Report’

-The Philadelphia 76ers are currently active on the trade market searching for a superstar who could boost their chance of winning an NBA championship title next season.
-Kawhi Leonard of the San Antonio Spurs emerged as the Sixers’ top trade target, but the 27-year-old small forward has already said that he prefers to be traded to the Los Angeles Lakers.
+The Philadelphia 76ers are currently active on the trade market searching for a superstar who could boost their chance of winning an NBA championship next season.
+Kawhi Leonard of the San Antonio Spurs emerged as the 76ers’ top trade target, but the 27-year-old small forward has already said that he prefers to be traded to the Los Angeles Lakers.

-The Sixers have a plethora of trade assets that can convince the Spurs to engage in a blockbuster trade.
+The 76ers have a plethora of trade assets that can convince the Spurs to engage in a blockbuster trade.
 But giving up valuable assets would be a huge risk if Kawhi Leonard won’t commit to staying in Philadelphia beyond the 2018-19 NBA season.
-If they fail to acquire Leonard, Greg Swartz of Bleacher Report suggested that the Sixers could trade for Cleveland Cavaliers superstar Kevin Love.
+If they fail to acquire Leonard, Greg Swartz of Bleacher Report suggested that the 76ers could trade for Cleveland Cavaliers superstar Kevin Love.

 “If the 76ers can’t trade for Kawhi Leonard, Love would be a nice consolation prize.
 You couldn’t find a better player to put next to Joel Embiid in the frontcourt.
 Love would keep driving lanes open for Ben Simmons and ensure no one would grab a rebound against the 76ers for the rest of time.
 Love would be happy knowing he’d never have to play center again, and he’d be joining a team that could make the NBA Finals given the depleted state of the Eastern Conference.”